EP 441 | Sales Is Service: How Interior Designers Sell with Confidence (Not Pressure) with Nikki Rausch

 Listen Now

-- Soft selling works.
-Ask permission to make suggestions and always offer a next step without pressure.
+- Why soft selling works—and how to always offer a clear next step

 TAKE AWAY